-The Mock Trial Competition (MTC) is an educational programme run by the Law Society of WA for secondary school students in Years 10 to 12.
-Starting in 1986, the MTC has become a strong tradition in Western Australia with many of its former student participants returning as volunteer lawyers to act as advocacy coaches and judges to pass on their skills, knowledge and benefit of their experience to the next generation.
+The Mock Trial Competition (MTC) is an educational programme run by the Law Society of Western Australia for secondary school students in Years 10 to 12.
+Currently in it's 38th year, the MTC has become a strong tradition in Western Australia with many of its former student participants returning as volunteer lawyers to act as advocacy coaches and judges to pass on their skills, knowledge and benefit of their experience to the next generation.

-The MTC is a role-playing activity in which teams of school students take on the roles of barristers, instructing solicitors, witnesses, judicial associates and court officers and present both sides of a fictitious case before a mock trial judge in a real court room.
+The MTC is an immersive educational role-playing activity in which teams of school students take on the roles of barristers, instructing solicitors, witnesses, judicial associates and court officers and present both sides of a fictitious case before a mock trial judge in a real court room.